kunterbunt2/mercator/README.md

 1. skybox top not oriented correctly (see reflection screenshot)
 2. shadow depth buffer lower half is strange
 4. if depth of field is disabled, and info panel is shown, screen becomes red

+## TODO

+1. ship speed must not be influenced by frame rate
+2. realistic acceleration/deceleration